hbowie/practopian-v3/commonplace-book/A Coke is a Coke.md

 Title:  A Coke is a Coke

-Tags:   America, Pagan Tuna, Reason to Rock, equality
+Tags:   America, Pagan Tuna, equality

 Author: Andy Warhol